cosmos/ibc-e2e-docs-example/demo/cosmos-evm/docs/walkthrough-chains.md

 - [`gmpport`](https://github.com/cosmos/sandbox-ledger/blob/main/app/app.go#L549) routes to the GMP module, wrapped in callbacks-v2 middleware so the IFT keeper receives ack and timeout callbacks.
 - The [`transfer` port](https://github.com/cosmos/sandbox-ledger/blob/main/app/app.go#L507) routes through transfer-v2 and erc20-v2 middleware.

-Because this chain registers only the `attestations` light client, it cannot open an IBC connection to a standard Tendermint chain via `07-tendermint`.
-Every counterparty must support attestation-based verification.

 You can refer to [PR #1](https://github.com/cosmos/sandbox-ledger/pull/1/files#diff-d1a13e056897040ff4a79d865527c9964974cd376af3293d25ac045df8c6fa50) in the sandbox-ledger repo as a reference of the changes needed to add IBC v2 and IFT support to an existing Cosmos SDK chain.